Cochrane (organisation): Public involvement

 A recent systematic review of how people were involved in systematic reviews aimed to document the evidence-base relating to stakeholder involvement in systematic reviews and to use this evidence to describe how stakeholders have been involved in systematic reviews.
-Thirty percent involved patients and/or carers.
+Thirty per cent involved patients and/or carers.

-While there has been some criticism of how Cochrane prioritises systematic reviews, a recent project involved people in helping identify research priorities to inform future Cochrane Reviews.
+While there has been some criticism of how Cochrane prioritises systematic reviews, a 2018 project involved people in helping identify research priorities to inform future Cochrane Reviews.

 The representation of women as editors in Cochrane was found to be better than that of other organizations.